ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 ### API Endpoints

-The Orders Microservice REST APIs are protected by OpenID Connect.
+The Orders MicroService REST APIs are protected by OpenID Connect.
 These APIs identifies and validates the caller using mp-jwt tokens.

 ```
 GET     /orders/rest/orders
 ```

 - Returns all orders.
 The caller of this API must pass a valid OAuth token.
 The OAuth token is a JWT with the customer ID of the caller encoded in the `user_name` claim.
 A JSON object array is returned consisting of only orders created by the customer ID

 ```
 GET     /orders/rest/orders/{id}
 ```

 - Return order by ID.
 The caller of this API must pass a valid OAuth token.
 The OAuth token is a JWT with the customer ID of the caller encoded in the `user_name` claim.
 If the `id` of the order is owned by the customer passed in the `IBM-App-User` header, it is returned as a JSON object in the response; otherwise `HTTP 401` is returned.

 ```
 POST   /orders/rest/orders
 ```

 - Create an order.
 The caller of this API must pass a valid OAuth token.
 The OAuth token is a JWT with the customer ID of the caller encoded in the user_name claim.
 The Order object must be passed as JSON object in the request body with the following format:

 ```
 {